US moves 2 British IS members known as ‘Beatles’ from Syria

 But guarding those prisoners is now expected to be less of a priority for the Kurdish forces as they rush to defend their territory against the invading Turkish military.

-Trump told reporters at the White House that some of the “most dangerous” had been moved, but he did not say how many or where they had been taken.
-U.S. Officials said just a small number of high-profile Islamic State detainees are being relocated, but thousands of others remain in custody and there are no immediate concerns the Kurds will completely abandon the facilities.
+Trump told reporters at the White House that some of the “most dangerous” had been moved, but he provided no details.
+Although just the two have been relocated so far, but thousands of other Islamic State group detainees remain in custody and there are no immediate concerns the Kurds will completely abandon the facilities.

 “We’re putting them in different locations where it’s secure,” Trump said.

 The U.S. officials said that some Kurds left the prisons to join the fight but did not flee in large numbers.
-The officials, who spoke on condition of anonymity to discuss internal deliberations, said operations against remaining members of the Islamic State group are on hold following the invasion Wednesday by Turkey, which sees the Kurds as a threat and is trying to create a buffer zone between the territory held by the SDF and the Syrian border.
+The officials said operations against remaining members of the Islamic State group are on hold following the invasion Wednesday by Turkey, which sees the Kurds as a threat and is trying to create a buffer zone between the territory held by the SDF and the Syrian border.

+The two British men were captured in January in eastern Syria by the Kurdish forces amid the collapse of IS.
+Their detention set off a debate in the U.S. and Europe over how to prosecute their citizens who joined IS.

+Among the journalists they killed was American James Foley, who was first, followed by fellow Americans Steven Sotloff and Peter Kassig, British aid workers David Haines and Alan Henning and Japanese journalists Haruna Yukawa and Kenji Goto.
+The beheadings, often carried out on camera, horrified the world soon after IS took over much of Iraq and Syria in 2014.

 In March, Kurdish and U.S. forces cleared the last members of the Islamic State group from what was left of their self-declared caliphate, which once sprawled across a large part of Iraq and Syria.